 6. Place Heaviest Items on the Bottom

 Placing your heaviest items on the bottom will keep small items from being crushed.
+We have a lot of experience with proper stacking with out warehousing in Winnipeg services.

 7. Stuff Hollow Items With Paper